GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-sqlserver.md

     To follow the steps in this guide, make sure that you meet the following prerequisites:

-    *   You run SQL Server on a Compute Engine VM.
-IAP Desktop currently can't connect to Cloud SQL.
     *   You downloaded and installed [SQL Server Management Studio (SSMS) :octicons-link-external-16:](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) on your computer.
     *   You [created a firewall rule](setup-iap.md) that allows IAP to connect to port <code>1433</code> of your SQL Server VM.

 You can use IAP Desktop to access SQL Server in two ways:

 1. You can let IAP Desktop launch and [connect SQL Server Management Studio](#connect-sql-server-management-studio) (SSMS) for you.
 IAP Desktop automatically establishes an